aloj7980/Assignments_And_Projects/CSCI3434 Theory of Computation/ReadMe.md

 I took this class in the Fall 2022 semester and received a B+ grade.
+All assignments and Automata Tutor problems had no time limit.
+All quizzes and exams had a 45 minute time limit.
+Not all quizzes and exams were included because some were multiple choice problems in Canvas.